The-Scott/mvc-multi-spa/Readme.md

 ## Preface: Wait, Where is V1?
 V1 was a full on lovecraftian horror, where I attempted to use and modofy some of the pre-done templates and 'do it myself' in an effort to learn all the things I had been putting off (like webpack).
 Needless to say, it sorta worked... ish.
 It also fell from the ugly tree and smacked every branch on the way down.
 So it will forever languish in privacy, as a monument to excellent lessons learned.

+# The Styling, My _Eyes They *BURN*_
+Or, in other words, the styling is there to make sure when I was testing this, it was really, really easy to tell what-is-what.
+- It is terrible
+- It will make you want to claw your eyes out

 ## Technologies
 There are quite a few things smashed into this semi-lovecraftian horror.
 But its also much more _usable_.
 With minimal config.